of the EoL farmers have contact-bound long-term relationships with companies they’re supplying to.

 iSiS factory sells their non-organic waste left from the processing stage to external recycling entities in Egypt.

-The moringa is loaded into containers, trucks or cars and delivered either to ISIS company or shipped into the world.
+The thyme is loaded into containers, trucks or cars and delivered either to ISIS company or shipped into the world.
 In 16 different countries around the world.

 iSiS always opts for sea freight and only makes the decision to use air freight on the rare occasion that a client orders a small amount that can not be transported by sea.